 The brook turned into a raging torrent of muddy water with logs and debris trapped in the raging water as it spilled in to the Connecticut River.

 "This has been a devastating event that is going to affect every single community in Vermont," said Gov. Peter Shumlin, who said he hoped to be in Brattleboro Monday with his Secretary of Transportation to assess the damage.
-"The stories I am

 Fire crews were on the scene at Glen Street, an area of West Brattleboro by the Whetstone Brook particularly prone to flooding all Sunday morning.
 By 10 a.m., they had evacuated the residents of the mobile home park at the end of the street.
 Within an hour of that, as water gushed through the mobile home park, inflicted great damage and crept higher up the street, fire crews advised all residents of Glen Street to evacuate.

-One of those residents was Jon Potter, arts editor of the Reformer, who
+One of those residents was Jon Potter, arts editor of the Reformer, who took his family to higher ground at a family member's house on Western Avenue.

 "I am extremely grateful to the firefighters and other rescue crews who were on the scene and handled everything so calmly and professionally," he said.
 "They made a very stressful time a lot more bearable."